pentandra/lifepreserver/items/static/blog/w3c-web-annotation-wg/index.md

 are using for Geungle, have made it onto the [W3C standards track][w3c-annotation].
-While this is a great stepping stone in the standards process, there is still a good ways to go before they becomes a [W3C Recommendation][w3c-rec]{: .abbr}, and are adopted by the general Web community.
+While this is a great stepping stone in the standards process, there is still a good ways to go before they becomes a [W3C Recommendation][w3c-rec], and are adopted by the general Web community.
 There is great hope, however, for [Doug Schepers][shepazu], the W3C contact for the new working group, mentioned that web annotations broke the record for the number of W3C votes for any new charter ever since online voting began (in [2003]{.oldstyle}).[^w3c-email] I have thoroughly enjoyed witnessing how people have come together from many different places and worked together, trying to make the web a better place.
 While there were opportunities to sow seeds of discord, no one did (that I am aware of).
 This is kind of unique in the standards world (yes, even at the W3C), but I think everyone just realized the importance of this work, and that collaboration was essential for success.
 I have learned a lot watching this process, and have been impressed by everyone in the [Open Annotation Collaboration][oac], especially Rob Sanderson, Paolo Ciccarese, and Herbert Van de Sompel for their vision and inclusive approach.
 Thanks to [Hypothes.is][h] for sponsoring the W3C workshop that helped to make